swetamittal/Decision-Trees/README.md

 # Decision-Trees

 Decision trees are basically flowcharts in which decision is made at each level whih could divide the data into nodes which help in classification as well as making predictions.
+For example:
+For a XOR operation on two variables:

 In this project, I have implemented decision trees(self and inbuilt) on IRIS dataset.(A dataset containing three types of flowers).